lio-plays/gamebuilder/README.md

 I try little changes here.

-This is for insiders only.
+This is for developers.
+Not professionally tested.
 Some pathes and things may be hardcoded.

 ## First

+* My github default branch is modeltry, not master.
 * This needs Unity3D.
 * You may need blender installed to auto-import my models, not testet without.
 * More in the original readme below.